 Danosa Esterdan 50/GP POL Torch On Mineral Cap Sheet Grey – 1m x 8m

-ESTERDAN PLUS 50/GP ELAST. is a waterproofing bituminous sheet with self-protected surface of 5.0 kg/m².
-Composed of a reinforced polyester felt reinforcement, covered on both sides with SBS modified bitumen mastic.
-On the upper side of the sheet, mineral protection in grey (black) colour is used as protective material.
+Composed of a reinforced polyester felt reinforcement, covered on both sides with polymer modified bitumen mastic.
+On the upper side of the sheet, mineral protection is used as protective material.
 The anti-adhesive material used on the lower side is polyethylene film.
-High static and dynamic piercing resistance.
+The membrane, being made of a bitumen mastic modified with plastomers, provides high performance at high and low temperatures, plasticity and resistance to ageing, which leads to greater durability of the sheet and greater safety of the waterproofing membrane.

 High tensile strength and high elongation at break.